 We also have access to a 5th state, which Michael Harner calls the Shamanic State of Consciousness (SSC).
 We achieve this state through the Shamanic Journey.

 This partition of awareness has some unique properties.
-It is an inward journey that takes place in an imaginary landscape.
-This landscape is the home of our subconscious imagination.
+It is an inward journey that takes place in an imaginary landscape, which is the home of our subconscious imagination.
 We need to access the subconscious when we dream.

 It is one of the ten levels of consciousness that some believe is humankind’s first technique for exploring awareness.
 This technique is one of the most significant doorways to non-ordinary reality.